 Four Reasons to Choose the Drucker School

 Develop the management and people skills needed to make a difference in the world.

 Peter Drucker wrote the landmark book The Practice of Management, and only the Drucker School features this practice-based approach to management and leadership.
 Marketing, finance, accounting, strategy—yes, of course, you will master the basics.
 But at the Drucker School, you will also learn your own management style, how to effectively manage teams, and how to lead organizations to be productive and socially responsible.
 You will learn these skills from renowned educators who have extensive day-to-day business experience in a wide variety of industries.

 Our approach stresses the holistic practice of management, and we facilitate this through distinct degrees and courses across disciplines and fields.
 We offer 15+ different degrees, including full- and part-time MBA, Executive MBA, Financial Engineering, Art Business, Arts Management, and dual MBA-MA/JD/PhD degrees with other CGU schools and partner institutions.
-Our Center for Management in the Creative Industries, Supply Chain & Logistics, and Information Systems and Technology provide additional opportunities for specialized courses, experiences, and degrees.
+Our Center for Supply Chain & Logistics and Information Systems and Technology provide additional opportunities for specialized courses, experiences, and degrees.
 In short, you can customize your degree to fit your ambitions.

 Focus on Creative Organizations